irmen/prog8/docs/source/programming.rst

 -----

 The *for*-loop is used to let a variable (or register) iterate over a range of values.
 Iteration is done in steps of 1, but you can change this.
+The loop variable can be declared as byte or word earlier so you can reuse it for multiple occasions, or you can declare one directly in the for statement which will only be visible in the for loop body.
-The loop variable must be declared as byte or word earlier.
-Floating point iteration is not supported, if you want to loop over a floating-point array, use a loop with an integer index variable instead.
+Iterating with a floating point variable is not supported.
+If you want to loop over a floating-point array, use a loop with an integer index variable instead.

 The *while*-loop is used to repeat a piece of code while a certain condition is still true.
 The *repeat--until* loop is used to repeat a piece of code until a certain condition is true.